Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 Harry had thought all those thoughts himself.
 He didn't know what to do, though; he didn't know how to break through her despair.
 He sat silently.

 Bill finally spoke after a few moments.
 "I know it's hard, but try to remember how you felt when your godfather was killed.
 You were so distraught that you committed a crime.
 She's just as distraught.
-However, I do think it would help if she knew that you were there."
+However, I do think it would help if she knew you were there."

 "She doesn't act that way," Harry murmured.
 "She runs away from me, and I can't say that I blame her.
 I haven't treated her very well."